oliver006/sockpuppet/README.md

 <br>
 ### Sweet but what do I do with this?

 Totally up to you.
 Send yourself an email or txt msg using Twilio or Plivo every time something happens.
-For example, I wrote a little app using the Plivo API to send breaking news txts, you can subscribe by texting `news` to <a href="tel:+17185771913">+1-718-577-1913</a> if you want to give it a try (but no guarantees for how long I'll keep the service up).<br>

 ### Cool, how do I run the examples?